Cornell Law School

 B.A., summa cum laude, Phi Beta Kappa | 1984

 Julie Ray is a shareholder in the firm’s Real Estate, Business, and Banking and Financial Services Practice Groups.
-She is Chair of the Real Estate Practice Group and serves as the firm’s General Counsel.
+She also serves as Chair of the Real Estate Practice Group.

 Ms. Ray has been providing business advice to clients for over thirty years.
 Her practice includes all aspects of real estate law, including representation of large and small business entities, individuals, nonprofit organizations, and utilities in commercial real estate development, including resort and hospitality development; acquisitions and sales; leasing; residential and commercial condominium developments, including interval and timeshare ownership projects, and dockominiums; and real estate financing.